rjake/shinyobjects/README.md

 having to actually run the app.
 It is my hope that this will save you time and allow you to iterate more quickly.
-The package converts reactive data frames into functions that will read from your raw data and become available in your global environment.
+The package converts reactive data frames into functions that will read from your raw data and become available in your environment.
 The main function will also recommended that you create a dummy `input` list in your script to simulate the reactive inputs.
 When you run the main function, `load_reactive_objects()`, it will prepopulate this list.
 You can learn more about dummy input lists in [this